Coding in the Multimedia Browser

 You will usually play a media file and then pause exactly at a position where you want to set a new coding.
 To do this:

 - Press the button Play/Pause or the F4 key.

 - When the playhead is at the designated position, click the button Set clip start or press the F9 key.
-If necessary, use the arrow keys on the keyboard or by clicking and dragging the clip borders to fine-tune the start of the clip.
+If necessary, use the arrow keys on the keyboard or click and drag the clip borders to fine-tune the start of the clip.

 - Resume playback and pause at the position where you want to end the coding.
 Click the button Set clip end or press the F10 key.
-If necessary, make a fine-adjust the clip.
+If necessary, make a fine-adjust of the clip end.

 You can now code the selected segments as usual, for example by (a) dragging and dropping the marks on to a code, (b) clicking on an emoticode, or (c) by clicking a color code.
 Right-clicking on a marked segment opens a context menu that contains three options that are relevant for coding: